skarpushin/summerb/summerb-easycrud/README.md

 # How To (with Examples)
 ## Initial EasyCrud configuration
-This is a one-time action to setup beans for EasyCrud facilities that are common between all EasyCrud implementations.
+This is a one-time action to set up beans for EasyCrud facilities that are common between all EasyCrud implementations.

 ```java
 @Configuration